+The larger projects will spend many months on fundraising drives and usually rely heavily on their community's support as well as substantial grants.
+At the other end of the scale, if you are setting up a small growing business, for example, and you need to acquire premises for an office or distribution centre, you still need to make sure your community is aware of this via consultation and any public meetings.
 By talking to people, various premises may become available that you might not otherwise have considered.
 You never know, someone could offer you a dedicated space or a room in a local building.

-Although former business premises can sometimes seem perfect, they can also be very expensive, require refurbishment and offer little space for storage or additional community services such as a café or a meeting space.
-Other site options to consider include a portable or pre-fabricated building, an outdoor location where you can set up your own 'pop-up', a space within the local community centre, the local school hall or a faith-based building.
+Community shop projects often first look at acquiring former shop premises but although they may on the surface seem the most suitable, they can also be very expensive, require refurbishment and offer little space for storage or additional community services such as a café or a meeting space.
+Other site options to consider include a portable or pre-fabricated building, an outdoor location where you can set up your own 'pop-up', inside a place of worship, or a space within a local community building such as the village hall.
 Even the smallest space can provide a professional service for the community, so be radical, investigate absolutely every possible building and remember: location, location, location.

-This is also a great time to take the opportunity to visit and learn from other established urban community food businesses.
-These visits will help you to get a feel for what is involved in setting up and running a community business, while you may also gain ideas about what you want your business to look like.
+This is also a great time to take the opportunity to visit and learn from other established similar community businesses, great and small.
+These visits will help you to get a feel for what is involved in setting up and running a community business, while you may also gain ideas about how you want your project to develop.
 Look at the design, layout and any fixtures and fittings of the premises you visit, and feel free to ask their team how these decisions were made.